MustafaAljumayli/MustafaAljumayli/README.md

   Welcome to my page! </br> I'm Mustafa, a Software Engineer from <img src="https://cdn-icons-png.flaticon.com/512/13980/13980702.png" width="13"/> <b>Baghdad Iraq</b>, currently living in <img src="https://cdn-icons-png.flaticon.com/512/197/197484.png" width="13"/> <b>The United States</b>. </p>

 ### You can find me advancing the field in these areas:
-- 💼 I'm currently working as a developer for Fixed Income Trading Systems and AI Enablement @ Deutsche Bank.
+- 💼 I'm currently working as a Developer for Fixed Income Trading Systems and AI Enablement @ Deutsche Bank.
 - 📚 I'm currently a Masters of Computer Science (AI Specialization) Student @ Georgia Tech.
 - 🔬 Currently researching AI Safety, Performance, and Evaluation @ Georgia Tech.
 - 🎓 I graduated from UNC Chapel Hill with a Bachelor of Science in Computer Science.